bluzphp/bluzman/README.md

 ### CRUD generator

-For create CRUD class you must run the command in terminal:
+For create CRUD class you should run the following command in the terminal:

 ```bash
 bluzman generate:crud model_name
 ```
 Generator will create a class in `model_name/Crud.php`

-If you want to generate CRUD controller and view you must run the command in terminal:
+If you want to generate CRUD controller and view you should run the next command:

 ```bash
 bluzman generate:crud model_name module_name